552020/advent_of_code_2023/README.md

 ## Day05

 18.41 - Start.
-18.55 - Just read the assigment, without fully understand it.
+18.55 - I just read the assigment, without fully understand it.
 20.19 - We start again.
 21.28 - Pause.
 22.50 - We start again.
-23.59 - 1.10 hr to partially solve the problem of tabs and spaces.
+23.59 - 1.10 hr to partially solve the problem of tabs and spaces in Python.
 The objective was to let the auto-formatter to convert tabs in spaces.
 I didn't reach the goal.
 But VSCode has an embedded functionality tranform spaces in tabs.
+Basically yak-shaving.
 01.03 - I guess I have some working code but execution is taking very long because of loops on really big ranges.
 01.46 - I had the brilliant idea to test the code with the small test file and the code throw some errors: I could solve them and I managed to get the final result, which is wrong of course!
 02.41 - Debugging with prints, a lot of them.
+03.24 - "Any source numbers that aren't mapped correspond to the same destination number.
+So, seed number 10 corresponds to soil number 10."
+Remember to read the subject in depth!
+04.08 - I found another bug.
+Hopefully the last one.